peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 Status Attestations are designed to be short-lived and periodically supplied to their holders.
 The holders then present the attestations, along with the associated digital credentials, to the verifiers.
-This approach eliminates the need for verifiers to seek additional information about a token or digital credential from third-party systems.
+The approach defined in this document, using the Status Attestations, eliminates the need for verifiers to seek additional information about a token or digital credential from third-party systems.